scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 nuclear reactor is typically the coolant.
 The hydraulic properties of this fluid depend primarily on its intrinsic properties and the characteristics of the cooling system.
-Thermal hydraulics is also concerned with the heat transfer between thevarious components of the reactor (e.g., heat generation in the reactor fuel heat removal by the coolant).
+Thermal hydraulics is also concerned with the heat transfer between the various components of the reactor (e.g., heat generation in the reactor fuel heat removal by the coolant).
 Heat transfer behavior depends on everything from the moderator density and temperature to the neutron-driven power production in the fuel.